ahmedk92/ahmedk92.github.io/_posts/2019-08-30-Sources of Truths.md

 }
 ```

-We can also use a weak reference if we want to be sure that the presented alert is a particular one.
+Alternatively, we can use a weak reference if we want to be sure that the presented alert is a particular one.

 ```swift
 class ViewController: UIViewController {